 Find the Schrader valve on your fuel rail and relieve pressure by pushing down on the valve.
 (Use rags to prevent fuel from spraying everywhere)

-Locate the vacuum hose at your factory fuel regulator and remove.
+Locate the vacuum hose at your factory fuel regulator and remove it.

 Remove the fuel regulator by removing the screws holding the regulator to the fuel rail and slowly pulling up on the regulator.
-Some engines may require removal of upper intake manifold plenum.
+Some engines may require the removal of the upper intake manifold plenum.